barbagroup/essential_skills_RRC/docs/git/branching.md

 On branch master
 nothing to commit, working tree clean
 ```

+All clean!
+What does `word_count.py` look like here?

 ```
 $ cat word_count.py
 ```

 ```
 happy = input("Enter a statement to word count: ")